owenyeo/tp/docs/UserGuide.md

 #### 3.1.5 Deleting non-recurring event from user: `rmevent user`

-Removes the specified event from your schedule
+Removes the specified event from your schedule.
+Use it when your plans changes!

 **Format:** `rmevent user en/EVENT_NAME`